-Courses that are part of a Noncredit Certificate of Completion should by coded J (Workforce Enhanced).
+Courses that are part of a Noncredit Certificate of Completion should be coded J (Workforce Enhanced).
 Courses that are part of a Noncredit Certificate of Competency should be coded K (Other Enhanced).
 Courses that are not part of a Noncredit Certificate should be coded L (Non-Enhanced).

-- 8. NONCREDIT ELIGIBILITY CATEGORY: ESL - TOP CODE (6 digits XXXX.XX): 4930.87
+8. NONCREDIT ELIGIBILITY CATEGORY: ESL

+9. TOP CODE - (6 digits XXXX.XX): 4930.87